Department and Faculty

 From the program director

 Welcome to the Mayo Clinic Anatomic and Clinical Pathology Residency.
-We offer a dynamic training program that will prepare you for a very successful career in pathology, regardless of whether you ultimately choose an academic or a community practice setting.
+We offer a dynamic training program that will prepare you for a very successful career in pathology, regardless of your post-training professional career plans.

 Our residents have the benefit of training in an integrated department (laboratory medicine and anatomic pathology) with an integrated AP/CP curriculum.
 Anatomic pathology and laboratory medicine provide access to and experience with a very high volume of material that includes the full spectrum of basic "bread and butter" tests and cases as well as an unparalleled level of exposure to complex subspecialty material and faculty expertise.